Wildlife Viewing and Safety

 We are not responsible for forecast accuracy, but we do pretty good.

-Warmer ocean temps can contribute to bacterial and viral surges.
-Humans and "especially their pets" can catch marine mammal and bird viruses.
-Do not approach wildlife.
-Near Jenner: To avoid overwhelming our already overwhelmed Marine Mammal Center, report to our State Park Visitor Center or Watertrek's for sightings at the estuary.
-Sharing photos of the animal and the location with us are the best way to help the Marine Mammal center to respond to the correct spot.
-Text photos and location to Watertrek's field cell phone at 707-955-9565.
-We will call you back and update them.
-Sick Sea Lions may head upstream: Please report them and stay back: Rescue hotline: 415-289-7325 (SEAL).
-Volunteer to help us or any parks programs with their projects: Volunteer Deep Discount Passes available for our activities.
-We are community education based.
+Marine mammals and sea birds are subject bacterial and viral surges.
+Humans and "especially their pets" can catch their illnesses.
+Do not approach wildlife or enter their feces prone resting areas.
+Sick Wildlife Near Jenner: Report to our State Park Visitor Center or Watertrek's at the estuary.
+Sharing photos of the animal and the location is the best way to help the Marine Mammal center to respond to the correct spot.
+Or Rescue hotline: 415-289-7325 (SEAL).

 Wildlife Viewing and Safety